Java Tutorial: Basic Operators Examples

 Java Bitwise and Bit Shift Operators

-Still, the Netbeans application opened then create a new Java application project and give it the name `BitwiseAndBitshiftOperators`.
-The newly created Netbeans Java application project will open the `BitwiseAndBitshiftOperators` file automatically which it's the main and runnable Java application.
-Next, we will put all Assignment Operators examples inside the main method.
+Still, the Netbeans application opened, then create a new Java application project and give it the name `BitwiseAndBitshiftOperators`.
+The newly created Netbeans Java application project will open the `BitwiseAndBitshiftOperators` file automatically, which is the main and runnable Java application.
+Next, we will put all the Assignment Operators examples inside the main method.

 Java Bitwise AND Operator "&"

-Java bitwise AND operator perform a binary operation between two integer value with logical AND.
+Java bitwise AND operator performs a binary operation between two integer values with logical AND.
 It uses a character or symbol "&".

 int a = 13; // 00001101